 Main Tips from Wedding Planners

 While for this blog post, we are going to explore what mistakes unsuccessful wedding planners tend to make that can fail any event disastrously.

 You only have a pair of hands and should commit to working that the two limbs could cater effectively.
 The practice of micromanagement to see even the tiniest “flower” is in place may seem pleasant, but an effective wedding organizer delegates his/her work accordingly and trusts his coworker on doing the job well.
 A well-acquainted event organizer will easily recognize the skillset of each employee and hand them task accordingly and knows clearly when it would be wise to bring in outside expertise.

 A proper delegation can be done by holding meetings with coworkers on regular basis and see if everything is going as per the initial plan.

 If things can go things, there is a probability they will.
-This calls for equally effective alternates or Plan B’s that should keep the flow of event as seamless as possible.
+This calls for equally effective alternates or Plan B’s that should keep the flow of events as seamless as possible.
 Perform an event risk assessment early during the planning phases.
-Create a full health and safety report such as for transportation plan to cater obstructions, or if a portion of the wedding is to be held outside, a backup for sudden whether changes.
-Further if nothing is looking to work as decided, what course of action you will take to inform all the attendees?
+Create a full health and safety report such as for transportation plan to cater obstructions, or if a portion of the wedding is to be held outside, a backup for sudden weather changes.
+Further, if nothing is looking to work as decided, what course of action you will take to inform all the attendees?